 Chemical Properties of Ammonium phosphate – (NH4)3PO4

-- Ammonium phosphate readily undergoes decomposition reaction emitting very toxic fumes.
-It formes phosphoric acid and ammonia.
+- Ammonium phosphate readily undergoes a decomposition reaction, emitting very toxic fumes.
+It forms phosphoric acid and ammonia.

 (NH4)3PO4 → 3NH3 + H3PO4

 - Ammonium phosphate reacts with lead nitrate forming lead phosphate and ammonium nitrate.

 - Ammonium phosphate is a broad generic name for a variety of fertilizer materials containing both nitrogen and phosphate.

 - Ammonium phosphates are becoming increasingly important as a source of available P2O5.
 P2O5 is somewhat higher in ammonium phosphates than in triple superphosphate.